-Fast forward to 2006, Tony Cardenas was now a Los Angeles Councilman.
-He had championed for a new high school for so long and in October of that year, Arleta High School opened.
+Fast forward to 2006, Tony Cardenas was now a dedicated Los Angeles Councilman.
+He championed for a new high school for so long and with great expectations in October of that year, Arleta High School opened.
 This was one of many schools in his district to receive either new construction or repairs.

 In 2016 Tony Cardenas, was still rallying for our students.
 This time, he was in D.C.